mano-at-sdsc/published-documentation/Quickstart.md

 ## Installing the tools

-### OPTIONAL: Helper script
+### Helper script

-Four of the tables required by the C2M2 can be automatically generated from the other tables.
-Once you have created the other tables, run our [helper script](https://docs.nih-cfde.org/en/latest/c2m2/draft-C2M2_external_CV_term_table_generator_script/build_term_tables.py) to create the anatomy, assay_type, data_type, file_format tables. (ncbi_taxonomy tables and JSON schema functionality coming soon):
+Controlled vocabulary tables required by the C2M2 should be automatically generated from the other tables.
+Once you have created the other tables, run our [helper script](https://docs.nih-cfde.org/en/latest/c2m2/draft-C2M2_external_CV_term_table_generator_script/build_term_tables.py) to create the anatomy, assay_type, data_type, file_format, ncbi_taxonomy and disease tables:

 `python build_term_tables.py`